Cliffie

 All these roles were pivotal in the development of California’s thriving postwar country music scene.

-At age nine, Clifford Gilpin Snyder moved with his family from Stockton to Burbank, then a tiny hamlet outside of Los Angeles.
+At age nine, Clifford Gilpin Snyder moved with his family from Stockton to Burbank, then a tiny hamlet outside Los Angeles.
 His father, Herman Snyder, raised dogs and performed as “Herman the Hermit,” nicknamed for his unfashionably long hair and beard.
 Herman began working with pioneer Los Angeles country radio personality Stuart Hamblen in the 1930s.
-In 1935, when Cliffie was eighteen, he also joined Hamblen, on the KFVD Covered Wagon Jubilee, as a bass player and comic known as Cliffie Stonehead.
-Hamblen hosted multiple daily shows on different stations and turned two of them over to Stone in the early 1940s.
-In 1944 Stone started a third show, Dinner Bell Round-Up, over KPAS (later KXLA) in Pasadena, which featured live music and comedy.
-He also freelanced as a bass player and ran his own record production company, Lariat Records.
+In 1935, when Cliffie was eighteen, he too joined Hamblen on the KFVD Covered Wagon Jubilee as a bass player and comic known as Cliffie Stonehead.
+Hamblen hosted multiple daily shows on different stations and turned two over to Stone in the early 1940s.
+In 1944, Stone started a third show, Dinner Bell Round-Up, on KPAS (later KXLA) in Pasadena, which featured live music and comedy.
+He also freelanced as a bass player and ran his record production company, Lariat Records.

-Stone’s production work at Lariat landed him a job with Capitol Records, in 1945, as assistant to country A&R man Lee Gillette.
-As a performer he played bass on Capitol country sessions with Tex Ritter and Wesley Tuttle, and was instrumental in signing Merle Travis to Capitol.
-He and Travis co-wrote Travis hits such as “Divorce Me C.O.D.”
+Stone’s production work at Lariat landed him a job with Capitol Records in 1945 as assistant to country A&R man Lee Gillette.
+As a performer, he played bass on Capitol country sessions with Tex Ritter and Wesley Tuttle.
+Stone was also instrumental in signing Merle Travis to the label.
+Together, they co-wrote hits for Travis, such as “Divorce Me C.O.D.”
 (1946) and “So Round!
 So Firm!
 So Fully Packed!”
 (1947).
-Stone also had several hit records on Capitol: “Silver Stars, Purple Sage, Eyes of Blue” in 1947; and both “Peepin’ Through the Keyhole” and “When My Blue Moon Turns to Gold Again” in 1948.
+Stone also had several hit records on Capitol: “Silver Stars, Purple Sage, Eyes of Blue” in 1947 and both “Peepin’ Through the Keyhole” and “When My Blue Moon Turns to Gold Again” in 1948.

 When Ford was asked to perform in Las Vegas after his 1950 hit country and pop duet “I’ll Never Be Free” with Kay Starr, he asked Stone to become his personal manager.
 In 1956, after Ford landed his prime-time NBC-TV variety series The Ford Show, Stone became producer, integrating Ford’s down-home flair with the mainstream appeal a network show required.